CURRENT ISSUES RELEVANT TO THE AUSTRALIAN SEAFOOD INDUSTRY

 Korean SPS Notification (July 2018)

 In February 2017 Korea issued a SPS notification that a new Korean MRL for isoeugenol (active component within Aqui-S or clove oil) is being established at 0.01 mg/kg.
-No timeframe was provided on when the new MRL would come into effect.
+This MRL came into effect on July 1st 2018 and is currently being enforced by local authorities.
 The current MRL in Australia for isoeugenol is 100 mg/kg for fish (excluding molluscs or crustaceans).
 In July 2018 DAWR released a Market Access Advice relating to the implementation of the MRL for Isoeugenol in Fish, to access this please click here.
 For the SPS notification, please click here.
 In addition to this the United States Food & Drug Administration (FDA) released a GAIN report in October 2017 which provides an overview of the Korean Seafood Market.
 For this report, please click here.

 Hong Kong SPS Notification (August 2018)

 SafeFish has been advised that Hong Kong are in the process of implementing the adoption of Codex MLs for metallic contamination in different food/food groups and will come into effect in November 2019.
 This will impact fish, crustaceans, molluscs and other aquatic animals.
 Some of the proposed amendments will be stricter than Australian domestic (FSANZ) and Codex MLs.
 For more information relating to the proposed amendments, please click here.